The Bankrate promise

 Named perils vs. open perils

 The various components of home insurance policies are covered either on a named perils basis or an open perils basis.
-In general, a named perils policy will cover only the specifically named perils, such as fire or wind, listed in the policy.
-An open perils policy protects you against any loss unless it is explicitly listed as an exclusion.
+In general, named perils will cover only the specifically named perils, such as fire or wind, listed in the policy.
+An open perils policy protects you against any loss unless the peril is explicitly listed as an exclusion, such as damage caused by flooding or earthquakes.

 An HO-2 insurance policy covers homeowners on a named perils basis.
-This means that your policy will only cover damage caused by a peril that is specifically listed in the policy.
+This means that your policy will only cover damage to your home, detached structures and personal property caused by a peril that is specifically listed in the policy.
 If your home is damaged by an occurrence that is not specifically listed, it will likely not be covered.

 HO-2 vs. HO-3 policies